BartyPitt/RoboticsProject/docs/overview.rst

 .. note::

-    We chose to manually close the gripper with an Enter command, to minimise the risk of mis-collecting the Connect 4 piece.
+    It was decided that the gripper should be manually closed with an Enter command, to minimise the risk of mis-collecting the Connect 4 piece.

 .. code-block:: python